 Licensing an animal requires a current rabies vaccination and proof of spay/neuter.
 Licenses shall not be issued beyond the validity of the rabies vaccination.
 For example, do not apply for a 3 year license if there is less than 3 years remaining on your rabies vaccination.

-Only dogs and cats owned in Campbell, Monte Sereno, Mountain View and Santa Clara should be licensed through this website.
-Senior citizen licenses and Mountain View cat registrations (cat licensing is not required) are not sold through the web licensing option but can be processed through the mail or at the Center.
+Only dogs and cats owned in Campbell, Monte Sereno, and Santa Clara as well as dogs owned in Mountain View should be licensed through this site.
+Senior citizen licenses and Mountain View cat licenses and registrations (cat licensing is not required) are not sold through the web licensing option but can be processed through the mail or at the Center.
+Please contact us at firstname.lastname@example.org for more information.
 In order to license, please do the following:

 1. Visit Property Assessment Information System to confirm what city you reside in.
 If you are a resident of Campbell, Monte Sereno, Mountain View or Santa Clara, you can buy a new license or renew online.